-The adverse effects are prominent in the infants and the elderly population.
-The chronic use of antacids in this population is not recommended due to safety concerns.
+Adverse effects are prominent in the infant and the elderly populations.
+The chronic use of antacids in this population is not a recommendation due to safety concerns.

 The absolute contraindication is hypersensitivity to any component of the formulation.
-Also, the drug is to be used with caution in patients with:
+Also, antacid agents require caution in patients with:

-The average therapeutic dose of antacid is 10 to 15 mL (1 tablespoon or 1 package content) of liquid or 1 to 2 tablets 3 to 4 times a day.
-Periodic monitoring of calcium and phosphorus levels is suggested in patients on chronic therapy.
+The average therapeutic dose of antacid is 10 to 15 mL (1 tablespoon or one package content) of liquid or 1 to 2 tablets 3 to 4 times a day.
+Periodic monitoring of calcium and phosphorus plasma concentrations is a suggested practice in patients on chronic therapy.

 No information is available regarding toxicities caused by aluminum- and calcium-containing antacids.
 However, antacids are to be used cautiously in the high-risk population mentioned above.

 Antacids are available as over the counter medications, meaning that patients do not require a prescription to obtain them.
-This results in the improper use of these medications with little to no relief of symptoms.
+This situation results in the improper use of these medications with little to no relief of symptoms.
 There is a need to educate patients regarding the importance of a correct mode of administration, time of administration, and dosage for the prompt and prolonged relief of symptoms.
 These medications only provide symptomatic relief, which may mask an underlying disorder, but lack of awareness in this regard delays diagnosis in health conditions like GERD, peptic ulcer, gastric ulcer, and hiatal hernia.
-Although these medications do not cause toxicities in high doses, it is imperative to understand their interaction with other medications especially in patients on polypharmacy.
-The physicians, nurses, pharmacists, and the pharmaceutical companies have a combined responsibility to educate the patients regarding the safe use of these medications to improve outcomes.
+Although these medications do not cause toxicities in high doses, it is imperative to understand their interaction with other medicines, especially in patients on polypharmacy.